 Course Equation Process

-All TU students (except those participating on a TU faculty-led program or the TU Summer Internship program) are required to complete the TU Study Abroad Course Form (PDF).
+All TU students (except those participating on a TU faculty-led program or the TU Global Internships program) are required to complete the TU Study Abroad Course Form (PDF).

 Any courses students plan to take abroad that do not appear in the TU Standard Course Equation Database must be reviewed and equated by the appropriate TU departments.
-Exceptions: students participating on a TU faculty-led short-term program or the TU Summer Internship Program.
+Exceptions: Students participating on a TU faculty-led short-term program or the TU Global Internships Program.

 Department chairs may request more detail concerning courses taken abroad if descriptions provided by the student are insufficient.
 In these cases, the student is responsible for obtaining course syllabi from the host institution or program provider.